frigini/MeAjudaAi/docs/CI-CD-Security-Fixes.md

 **Solution**:
 - Removed `continue-on-error: true` from both Gitleaks and TruffleHog steps
 - Updated TruffleHog base branch from hardcoded `main` to dynamic `${{ github.event.pull_request.base.ref }}`
+- Added conditional execution for Gitleaks based on license availability
-- Both scanners now fail the workflow when secrets are detected
+- Both scanners fail the workflow when secrets are detected (if they run)

 **Files Changed**:
 - `.github/workflows/pr-validation.yml`

 **Security Impact**:
-- **Critical**: PR validation now blocks merges when secrets are detected
+- **Critical**: PR validation blocks merges when secrets are detected
 - **Accurate scanning**: TruffleHog scans correct commit range for each PR
+- **Smart execution**: Gitleaks only runs when license is available
-- **Mandatory security**: No way to bypass secret detection failures
+- **Mandatory security**: No way to bypass secret detection failures when scanners run

 ## Current Security Scanning Setup

 The CI/CD pipeline now includes:

-1. **Gitleaks** (strict failure mode)
+1. **Gitleaks** (conditional execution with strict failure mode)
    - Scans for secrets in git history
-   - Requires license for organizations
+   - Only runs when GITLEAKS_LICENSE secret is available
    - **FAILS the workflow if secrets are detected**
    - Blocks PR merges when secrets are found
+   - Gracefully skips when license is not available

 2. **TruffleHog** (backup scanner)
    - Free alternative secret scanner